Rozanova/Native-App-UX-Course/Syllabus.md

 ##### HW:
 * Quick 2-3 praragraph sentence about potential app idea and interests based on the three options for class projects:
 1. App as civic engagement tool.
 2. Speculative app a design/art project to address potential future societal needs.
 3. Critical app design as desing/art project that critiques existing social and cultureal systems.
+Post to your blog and share blog.

 * https://www.youtube.com/watch?v=vLKPTCgUQBY Watch and answer the question: Do you think designers are more suited to change society?
 If so, why?
+Post to your blog.

-* Start Mood board on are.na for ideas (add at 3 - 4 inspirational items to start)
+* Start Mood board on are.na for ideas (add at 3 - 4 inspirational items to start).

+* Post are.na and blog links to this [document](https://docs.google.com/document/d/1YNxX5W69mKBNEXMsRS5N9qab15BsAwzGitfKVnQnIKg/edit?usp=sharing)

 #### Week 2 (Feb 2nd)
 ##### In-class: